 The featured scenes above bring existential dread to new heights.

 This film by the Coen Brothers follows the travails of a bespectacled, embattled writer in Los Angeles, who encounters some quite interesting individuals during his journey.
-These scenes feature Steve Buscemi, Tony Shalhoub, Michael Lerner, and John Turturro.
+These scenes feature Steve Buscemi, Tony Shalhoub, Michael Lerner, John Goodman, and John Turturro.

 See Campbell video here.